iamflorencejay/LBRY-Vault-website/index.md

 ---

 ## Running LBRY Vault on Windows
+Download the latest version of LBRY Vault [on the releases tab](https://github.com/LBRYFoundation/LBRY-Vault/releases), and install it.
+And you're done!

 ## Running LBRY Vault on MacOS
 If you want to run LBRY Vault on MacOS follow this steps: